 Please be aware that the Ryzen 5000 Series might have unofficial/beta support on A320, B450, and X370 motherboards.

-This table can be a bit overwhelming, but if you already have your motherboard model number, it should be easy to figure out which CPUs you can upgrade to.
+This table can be a bit daunting, but if you already have your motherboard model number, it should be straightforward to figure out which CPUs you can upgrade to.

 For example, if you have a B360 motherboard, you can get either an Intel Core 8000 or 9000 series CPU.
 Anything newer or older than that will not fit into the socket.